 There are two ways to create users in Tableau Server.
 If the server is configured to use Active Directory, you import the users from your organization's Active Directory store.
 This copies user names and email addresses of users from Active Directory to Tableau Server.
 (It doesn't copy the password.)

-We'll walk you through the steps for creating users in both configurations—Active Directory and local authentication—later in this chapter.
+We'll walk you through the steps for creating users in both configurations—Active Directory and local identity store—later in this chapter.

 User limits and your license